danfuzz/samizdat/doc/language-guide/04-operators.md

 `expression` yields void, the outer expression yields `false`.

-This operator is useful in a couple of cases: It allows a logic expression to consistently bottomed out in a real value, for storage in a variable or as part of a data structure.
+This operator is useful in a couple of cases: It allows a logic expression to consistently bottom out in a bona fide value, for storage in a variable or as part of a data structure.
 It also allows a logic expression to be a component of a larger enclosing boolean expression.